Get the Marcus mobile banking app

 Before we can recommend a managed portfolio for you, we’ll need to get to know you a little better.
 When you open a Marcus Invest account, we’ll ask you some questions to get a better feel for your investment profile and what you have in mind for the money that you will be investing.
 For instance, we'll want to know about your time horizon and risk tolerance.
 This process helps us recommend a strategic asset allocation that we think is a good fit for your investment objectives.

-Then based on the information you’ve given us and the investment strategy you select, we’ll recommend one of our ETF-based portfolios.
+Then based on the information you’ve given us and the portfolio theme you select, we’ll recommend one of our ETF-based portfolios.

 ETFs, or exchange-traded funds, combine several assets into one single fund.
 So, a single ETF may give investors exposure to several different companies.
 ETFs are also traded on an exchange, just like stocks.